Information and public services for the Island of Jersey

 Making decisions

-If you are able to decide these things for yourself.
+If you can decide these things for yourself.

 If you understand the decision, you have the right to make that decision.